ossf/community/.github/wg-best-practices-os-developers/README.md

 ## Quick Start

+### Areas that need contributions

+- Any topics related to helping developers more easily make more secure software or consumers to better understand the security qualities of the software they wish to ingest

+### Where to file issues

+- Issues can be reviewed and filed [here](https://github.com/ossf/wg-best-practices-os-developers/issues)

 ## Get Involved

 Anyone is welcome to join our open discussions related to the group's mission and charter.